EBI-Metagenomics/ebi-metagenomics-client/README.md

 #### How to setup your project?

+**MGnify-web**
+It is usually preferable to use the [mgnify-web parent repo](https://github.com/EBI-Metagenomics/mgnify-web) for development.
+The parent repo lets you work on the API and this client side-by-side.

+To work on the web client alone, you can connect to one of the remote MGnify APIs:
 Export the following env variables in env-config.sh file.
 Adjust exports if need depending on whether you are in your dev or prod environment.